Capsule Wardrobe Guide | Ministry of Supply

 Tonal pieces slot seamlessly into every outfit.

-The addition of layers exponentially increases your comfort (and your number of outfits).
+Versatile layers span temperature fluctuations across days and seasons (and expand your number of outfits).

 Easy-care clothing makes for hassle-free laundry sessions, saving you time and money.